A writing childhood

 Writing as escape

 My teenage years were spent in the suburbs of Southampton, on a dead-end road with a chemical factory at one end and a smaller electroplating factory at the other.
-On summer nights, when it was too hot to keep the windows closed, there was a constant hissing sound above the hum of the traffic.
+From 11–16, I spent five longs years at The Mountbatten School, a large comprehensive on the outskirts of Romsey.
+Back at home, on summer nights when it was too hot to keep the windows closed, there was a constant hissing sound above the hum of the traffic.
 In the daytime, at pretty much any time outside school hours, someone somewhere would be practising an instrument.
 There was French horn, ’cello, piano… All three of my brothers eventually won music scholarships to famous schools or music colleges.

 For a while, I took part in the general musical din.
 I played the trumpet – purely because that was the only instrument they had offered at my village primary school.
 I schlepped my way up to grade VI, but my heart wasn’t in it and I was never very good.
 In any case, it was always too much of a struggle to find a free room to practise in.
 I longed for quiet, and a space of my own.
 My solution was to move out, during the year of my exams, to the caravan parked in the driveway.
 It was here, under the quieter hiss of a gas mantle-lantern, that I first experienced the sense of calm and interior richness that solitude can provide.
 For the first time, I had space enough to follow my thoughts and imaginings wherever they wanted to go.
 Sitting at some remove from the world I noticed, ironically, that I felt more connected with it.